YunhwanJeong/YunhwanJeong/README.md

 Glad you're here!
 A bit about me:

 - As a Developer 🧑‍💻:
+  - I aim to keep PRs short with enough details, ideally under 300 lines and maxing at 500, to get better code reviews faster 👀
   - I'm all about creating value that's both visible in the balance sheets and felt by users 💰
-  - I strive for concise PRs, ideally under 300 and no more than 500 lines at most 🪽
-  - I aim to make PRs and code as clear as possible with helpful notes 📝
 - As a Teammate 🧑‍🤝‍🧑:
   - Ready to back team decisions fully, even after a healthy debate 🤝
   - Saying too much is better than saying nothing 📢